Jeffchiucp/jeffchiucp/README.md

 - 💬 Ping me about **Django**, **Python**, **RestAPIs**

-- 📫 You can reach me via Linkedin
+- 📫 You can reach me via Linkedin Below

 <h3 align="left">Connect with me:</h3>